Co-modularity and Detection of Co-communities: Examples

 We carried out a simulation study, to evaluate the effectiveness of this co-community detection methodology against generated networks with known ground-truth co-communities.
 A classic generative model for exchangeable random networks with heterogenous degrees is the logistic-linear model \citep{perry2012null}.
 We use a version here for bipartite networks, with additional co-community structure, defined as:

 where $p_{ij}$ defines the probability of an edge being observed between nodes $i$ and $j$.
 We choose to use this model, because the parameters can take any real values, and the edge probabilities $p_{ij}$ will still be between 0 and 1.
 This model only deviates from the equivalent log model when the parameter values become very large, which is what prevents $p_{ij}$ from reaching (and exceeding) 1 \citep{perry2012null}.
 Further, the blockmodel approximates any smooth function, and hence the model can be used purely in the sense of approximation \citep{olhede2014net,choi2014co}.
-The node-specific parameters $\alpha^{(X)}_i$ and $\alpha^{(Y)}_j$ are elements of parameter vectors $\boldsymbol{\alpha}^{(X)}$ and $\boldsymbol{\alpha}^{(Y)}$ which define power law degree distributions for the $X$ and $Y$-nodes.
-We would like power-law degree distributions for the nodes; this is a characteristic of scale-free networks \citep{barabasi2004network}, which are found to be physically realistic in a wide range of scenarios, including biological networks \citep{wagner2002estimating}, and social networks \citep{barabasi1999emergence}.
+The node-specific parameters $\alpha^{(X)}_i$ and $\alpha^{(Y)}_j$ are elements of parameter vectors $\boldsymbol{\alpha}^{(X)}$ and $\boldsymbol{\alpha}^{(Y)}$ which define degree distributions for the $X$ and $Y$-nodes.
+We choose power-law degree distributions for the nodes, because this is a characteristic of scale-free networks \citep{barabasi2004network}, which are found to be physically realistic in a wide range of scenarios, including biological networks \citep{wagner2002estimating}, and social networks \citep{barabasi1999emergence}.
+We note that although power-law degree distributions are not found in exchangeable networks, blockmodels (such as the model presented here) are still good at approximating the propensity for connections within the network \citep{borgs2015consistent}.
 The parameters $\alpha^{(X)}_i$ and $\alpha^{(Y)}_j$ are each generated as the logarithms of samples taken from a bounded Pareto distribution as in \citep{olhede2012degree}.
-We note that because $\alpha^{(X)}_i$ and $\alpha^{(Y)}_j$ are chosen to be random, our generated networks are exchangeable \citep{kallenberg2005probabilistic}, whereas if $\alpha^{(X)}_i$ and $\alpha^{(Y)}_j$ were defined deterministically, these networks would instead be generated under the inhomogenous random graph model \citep{bollobas2007phase}.
+We note that because $\alpha^{(X)}_i$ and $\alpha^{(Y)}_j$ are chosen to be random, our generated networks are exchangeable \citep{kallenberg2005probabilistic}, whereas if $\alpha^{(X)}_i$ and $\alpha^{(Y)}_j$ were defined deterministically, these networks would instead be generated under the inhomogenous random graph model \citep{bollobas2007phase,soderberg2002general}.
 The co-community parameter $\theta_{ij}$ is allowed to take two values: $\theta_{ij}=\theta_{\mathrm{in}}$ if $i$ and $j$ are in the same co-community, and $\theta_{ij}=\theta_{\mathrm{out}}$ otherwise, which is equivalent to the modelling constraint we applied in equation \ref{poissonCons}.
-After generating the $p_{ij}$, the network is generated by sampling each $A_{ij}$,
+After generating the $p_{ij}$ according to \ref{genModelEq}, the network is generated by sampling each $A_{ij}$,

-We note that this is the correctly specified model, for the co-community detection which we describe, and carry out in this study.